Thailand: Temples, Islands, and the Best Street Food on Earth

 Sleeper Trains

-Best for scenic overnight travel.
-The Bangkok-Chiang Mai sleeper is a backpacker rite of passage.
+Best for the scenic overnight run.
+The Bangkok to Chiang Mai sleeper is a backpacker rite of passage for good reason.

-❌ Slow.
-Very slow.
-But that’s sort of the point.
+- Slow.
+Genuinely slow.
+That's sort of the point.

 Intercity Bus

 Best for budget travel between cities.
-VIP buses are genuinely comfortable.
+The VIP coaches are genuinely comfortable, with reclining seats and a blanket.

 Ferries & Long-tails

-Best for island hopping.
-The only way to reach most of the Andaman and Gulf islands.
+Best for island hopping, and the only realistic way to reach most of the Andaman and Gulf islands.

 Which Is Right For You?

-Overnight bus or train, scooter for day trips
+Night bus or sleeper train, scooter for day trips.

 Quick Tips